-The budget for fiscal 2010, which ended on June 30, included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion, as well as additional spending control, another reserve fund draw, and federal stimulus to address a gap of about \$5 billion.
+The budget for fiscal 2010 included a 25% increase in the Commonwealth's sales tax rate (to 6.25%) and other revenue measures totaling about \$1 billion, as well as additional spending control, another reserve fund draw, and federal stimulus to address a gap of about \$5 billion.
 Gaps that developed over the course of the year, due to reduced revenue expectations and increased spending needs (largely for social services), were addressed promptly.
 Actual revenue performance was \$84 million above the downwardly revised estimate of \$18.5 billion (as compared to the original budget forecast of \$18.9 billion).
 Total taxes were down 3.4% (baseline) versus fiscal 2009, reflecting a 3.9% sales tax drop, a 4.4% personal income tax decline, and a 1.3% corporate and business tax increase.
 Underperformance in income tax revenues, largely attributable to weaker than expected capital gains-related revenue, was offset by above-forecast returns of the other tax revenues.

-The consensus tax revenue forecast for fiscal 2011 assumes baseline growth of 2.5% from fiscal 2010.
-The governor's budget proposal closed an estimated gap of \$2.75 billion, including through a \$175 million reserve fund draw, up to \$300 million from debt restructuring for budget relief, and federal stimulus funds of \$1.4 billion (with more than \$600 million of that from an assumed six-month extension of federal stimulus funds related to the Medicaid program).
+The consensus tax revenue forecast for fiscal 2011, which began on July 1, assumed baseline growth of 2.5% from fiscal 2010.
+The governor's budget proposal closed an estimated gap of \$2.75 billion, including through a \$175 million reserve fund draw, up to \$300 million from debt restructuring for budget relief, and federal stimulus funds of \$1.4 billion.
 Following the 25% increase in the sales tax rate that became effective on Aug.
 1, 2009, the executive budget did not include any broad-based tax increases.
-The final budget was generally in line with the governor's proposal.
-As the extension of federal stimulus funds related to the Medicaid program (FMAP) was not approved at the time of budget adoption, the enacted budget replaced those funds with additional spending cuts and a reserve fund draw of \$100 million.
-The subsequent extension of the FMAP stimulus resulted in \$449 million in additional revenue in fiscal 2011, most of which has been appropriated.
-The Commonwealth no longer anticipates a reserve fund draw this year.
-The resulting estimated fiscal 2011 ending reserve fund balance of \$670 million, although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, provides some financial cushion against revenue underperformance or above-budget spending.
-These estimates do not include the revenue overperformance through October noted above.
-The governor's budget proposal for fiscal 2012 will be released in late January.
+The enacted budget was generally in line with the governor's proposal.
+With revenue overperformance and the receipts of funds from the extension of federal stimulus funds related to the Medicaid program (FMAP), the Commonwealth no longer anticipates a reserve fund draw this year, with the stabilization fund balance instead projected to rise about \$100 million to \$769 million at the close of fiscal 2011.
+Although reduced from the peak funding level of \$2.3 billion at the end of fiscal 2007, the reserve fund provides financial cushion against revenue underperformance or above-budget spending.